hasOki/protractor_tutorial/README.md

 }
 ```

-You can then run the test individually or better yet you can run it conncurently using `grunt-parallel`.
+You can then run the test individually or better yet you can run it concurrently
+using `grunt-parallel`.
 Install the concurrent plug-in in your project root directory using:

 	$ npm install grunt-concurrent --save-dev